irods/irods_docs/docs/system_overview/tls.md

 ### Encryption Settings

-The following SSL encryption settings are required in `irods_environment.json` on both sides of the connection (client and server) and the values must match:
+The following TLS encryption settings are required in `irods_environment.json` on both sides of the connection (client and server) and the values must match:

  - `irods_encryption_algorithm` (required) - EVP-supplied encryption algorithm for parallel transfer encryption
  - `irods_encryption_key_size` (required) - Key size for parallel transfer encryption